vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 > because the constant term is 1/2, which is not an integer.

 This was correct, though what ChatGPT offered was just proof by example rather than a rigorous proof.
-That didn't lead it astray here, but could be a liability in the future.
+And, it made a calculation mistake when evaluating at x = 0, though this mistake wasn't consequential as we only cared that the result was an integer, which it was both with and without the mistake.

 > Vipul: Give an example of a polynomial with rational coefficients
 > that are not all integers, such that the polynomial always takes